lukoerfer/cake-openapi-generator/README.md

 ## Motivation

 ## Installation
-Simply register the addin in your `build.cake` file via the `#addin` preprocessor directive:
+Since the addin is available on NuGet, it can simply be registered in your `build.cake` file via the `#addin` preprocessor directive:

     #addin nuget:?package=Cake.CodeGen.OpenAPI&version=1.0.0